 Calea Zacatechichi is a dream herb that is scientifically shown to increase dream recall, dream intensity and hypnagogic imagery.
+It also decreases REM sleep, which of course will instigate a REM rebound later.
+So calea is helpful coming and going.
 According to Chontal medicine men, Calea helps clarify the inner senses and induces a state of euphoria.
 Other effects include mild auditory hallucinations like being more aware of sound, where it’s coming from, and its distance.
 Chontal natives call these sounds the 'voice of God' and nicknamed the herb the 'Leaf of God'.
 The primary effect of Calea is to increase the vividness, depth, and clarity of your dreams.
 It helps produce dreams that are rich with personal meaning, deeply symbolic, and even prophetic.
 While the majority of the effects of Calea takes place in the dream world, it also has some effects on walking life.
 Ingesting the dream herb induces a state of relaxation, which is ideal before sleep and helps combat insomnia.

 Celastrus has been used in Ayurvedic medicine for thousands of years for its potent medicinal properties.
 In particular, it was used as a brain tonic, appetite stimulant, and emetic.
 It was much prescribed in cases of forgetfulness, mental fatigue and memory loss.
 Celastrus paniculatus is known for promoting longevity, sharpening the mind and memory, and it aids in concentration.
 Essentially, you benefit during the waking hours, and the herb keeps working while you sleep to fuel dream recollection!
 Modern medicinal studies have only confirmed the incredible properties of celastrus seeds in supporting mental function.